- Terms and conditions for visiting our websites;

 - Terms and conditions of participation for the surprize rewards programme as well as further information about our rewards programme www.viseca.ch/en/legal-provisions.

-We provide information about certain data processing separately, e.g. in further data protection notices, in GTCs, in terms of participation for specific products or services, in product and service descriptions, on our websites, in the one app, as well as in declarations of consent, contracts and forms.
+We provide information about certain data processing separately, for example in further data protection notices, in GTCs, in terms and conditions of participation for specific products or services, in product and service descriptions, on our websites, in the „one“ app or one-digitalservice.ch as well as in declarations of consent, contracts and forms.

 If we receive data on other persons, the sender confirms that he is authorised to disclose such data and that the data is correct.
 Before notifying us, the sender must ensure that these third parties are informed about our processing of the data.

 1.1 Who is responsible for the processing of the data?

 Depending on the situation and purpose, we process various data from different sources.
 We primarily collect and receive these data directly from our customers when they use our products and services or as part of general customer communications.
 We may also obtain data from other sources, for example from the partner bank that has referred you to us, from public registers or other publicly accessible sources, from public authorities and other third parties.
 Viseca processes various categories of data.
 The main categories of data are described below:

 - Master data: Master data refers to data relating to the identity as well as personal characteristics and circumstances, for example name, address or date of birth.
 These data may also relate to third parties (for example authorised agents) and also include signatory powers, powers of attorney and declarations of consent.